alifwahid/alifwahid.github.io/_posts/2018-08-07-time-lost-time-done-time-wasted-and-time-killed.md

 choices.
 I have no doubt that thinking about opportunity costs while ignoring sunk costs is the rational thing to do (I understand the mathematics).
 However, the human mind didn't evolve to make decisions purely on a rational basis.
-That requires far too much understanding and forgetfulness that ultimately leads to a reduction in fitness.
+That requires far too much understanding and forgetfulness that ultimately lead to a reduction in fitness.
 Instead, I've learned to prefer the approach advocated by [Nassim Nicholas Taleb][taleblink] in his books, which is about focusing on limiting the loss while making the gains unlimited whenever faced with a